Palm Springs Black History Committee to Host Juneteenth Holiday Festivities

 “Juneteenth is an important celebration and reminder about how far we have come as a nation,” Jarvis Crawford, manager of the James O. Jessie Desert Highland Unity Center, said in a statement.

 A King and Queen Royal Pageant will begin at 5 p.m.
-Friday and a Juneteenth Celebration of Culture event will be held at the same time the following day, according to a statement from the city of Palm Springs.
-Both events will be held at the James O. Jessie Desert Highland Unity Center, 480 W. Tramview Road.
+Friday and there will be a Juneteenth Celebration of Culture event at the same time the following day, according to a statement from the city of Palm Springs.
+Both events will be at the James O. Jessie Desert Highland Unity Center, 480 W. Tramview Road.

 Committee officials said this year’s events will include educational and cultural activities produced by members of the Coachella Valley and outside organizations.